Court of Justice of the European Union (CJEU)

-Judges and Advocate Generals of the ECJ must have the qualifications to be appointed to the highest national courts in their member states or they may be jurisconsults (academic lawyers).
-Their independence must be beyond doubt.
-This means that once they are appointed, they may not hold any other office of an administrative or political nature and they may not engage in any occupation, paid or unpaid.
-The Judges and Advocate Generals are appointed by joint agreement of the governments of the member states.
+Judges and Advocates General of the CJEU must have the qualifications to be appointed to the highest national courts in their member states or they may be jurisconsults (academic lawyers).
+Once they are appointed, they may not hold any other office of an administrative or political nature and they may not engage in any occupation, paid or unpaid.
+The Judges and Advocates General are appointed by joint agreement of the governments of the member states.
 They have a renewable term of 6 years.

-The ECJ upholds the Treaties and ensures that European law is interpreted and applied in the same way across the EU through various forms of legal action.
+The CJEU upholds the Treaties and ensures that European law is interpreted and applied in the same way across the EU through various forms of legal action.
 These include: